-School authorities have considerable flexibility to determine the form and content of their AERR however, the following general requirements apply:
+School authorities have considerable flexibility to determine the form and content of their AERR; however, the following requirements apply:

-- School authorities must report the results for performance measures identified in their education plan to assess their outcomes.
-These measures include AEAMs (required or supplemental) and locally developed/selected measures. - School authorities must report the results for all required AEAMs, including achievement and improvement evaluations where available, and describe the actions taken to provide assurance in each domain (see table below).
-However, they are not required to organize their report according to the domains. - In instances where school authorities do not have AEAM results, they should indicate this in a note in the appropriate section in their AERR and include the provided table in an appendix.

-For all measures:

-- Report the school authority's most recent results (including footnotes for AEAMs, where applicable). - Include historical or trend results/analysis, at least 4 years of comparable data, where available and appropriate. - Provide a commentary on the results to put them in context and help stakeholders understand what the results say about progress towards achieving the outcomes from the education plan.
-This must include: - Key insights from the results analysis that arise from considering: - multiple sources of data, such as a required AEAM and a local measure and/or a supplemental AEAM - refined observations of data, such as analyzing specific survey question responses from a particular respondent group - trends in data over time - o Comments on the possible impact of strategies from the education plan - Implications for the education plan
+Component Requirements General Education Plan Measures School authorities must report the results for measures identified in their applicable education plan to assess their outcomes.
+These measures include AEAMs (required or supplemental) and locally developed/selected measures.
+Required AEAMs and Local Component School authorities must report the results for all required AEAMs, including achievement and improvement evaluations where available, and required local component (see below).
+However, they are not required to organize their report according to the domains.
+For all measures: Report the school authority's most recent results (including footnotes for AEAMs, where applicable).
+Include historical or trend results/analysis, at least four years of comparable data, where available and appropriate.
+Provide a commentary on the results to put them in context and help stakeholders understand what the results say about progress towards achieving the outcomes from the education plan.
+This must include: Key insights from the results analysis that arise from considering: multiple sources of data, such as a required AEAM and a local measure and/or a supplemental AEAM; refined observations of data, such as analyzing specific survey question responses from a particular respondent group; or trends in data over time Comments on the possible impact of strategies from the education plan; and Implications for the education plan.
+Consider what, if any, changes are needed to the outcomes, strategies or measures based on the result analysis.
+These implications can be described or referenced in your education plan ("Insights from Results Analysis").
+Unavailable AEAM Results In instances where school authorities do not have AEAM results, they should indicate this in a note in the appropriate section in their AERR and include the relevant table